 What are transactional emails?
 The characteristics and goals of transactional emails

-The third type of emails you can get from a business are the so-called ‘translational emails’.
+The third type of email you can get from a business is the so-called ‘translational email’.
 Unlike newsletters and email marketing emails, transactional emails are sent (as the name suggests) as a part of a certain ‘transaction’ the recipient has entered, for instance: